strapi/documentation/docs/developer-docs/latest/development/using-providers.md

 Keep in mind that:

-* When using a different provider per environment, specify the correct configuration in `./config/env/${yourEnvironment}/plugins.js`.
-See [Environments](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md).
+* When using a different provider per environment, specify the correct configuration in `./config/env/${yourEnvironment}/plugins.js` (See [Environments](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md)).
 * Only one email provider will be active at a time.
 If the email provider setting isn't picked up by Strapi, verify the `plugins.js` file is in the correct folder.
-* When testing the new email provider with those two email templates created during strapi setup, the _shipper email_ on the template defaults to `no-reply@strapi.io` and needs to be updated according to your email provider, otherwise it will fail the test.
-See: [Configure templates locally](/user-docs/latest/settings/configuring-users-permissions-plugin-settings.md#configuring-email-templates).
+* When testing the new email provider with those two email templates created during strapi setup, the _shipper email_ on the template defaults to `no-reply@strapi.io` and needs to be updated according to your email provider, otherwise it will fail the test (See [Configure templates locally](/user-docs/latest/settings/configuring-users-permissions-plugin-settings.md#configuring-email-templates)).

 :::